manahilsami/route_optimizer_fe/README.md

 - The application includes fallback handling for broken image URLs
 - "No Image" placeholder will be shown for invalid images

+### API Connection Issues

+- Verify your backend is running
+- Check the API URL in `constants.js`
+- Ensure CORS is properly configured on your backend